fpirri/gothings-raspi-install/README.md

 * each container does a specific function but all the ensemble is seen from the network as a single entity
     * each container may use a different language, i.e. javascript, python, PHP, ...
 * The *GoThingsSystem* is made up from two parts: 'base' & 'user'
-* The 'base' part gives to the GoThings system the capabilities common to most applications, such as network access and security
+* The 'base' part gives to the GoThings System the capabilities common to most applications, such as network access and security
 * The 'user' part is specific to a particular configuration
     * please note: this part allows users to run their own code
 * *GoThings* run in your Internet-of-Things, on the ARM achitecture boards such as the Raspberry Pi